Jermaine Ainsley: Rugby career

 Injuries to props Tetera Faulkner and Francois van Wyk gave Ainsley the opportunity to earn valuable game time during his debut campaign.
 He earned his first cap in Round 1 against the Melbourne Rebels and played in nine of the Force's fifteen matches that year, one of which was as a starter.
 This form earned him a new 2-year contract to keep him at the Force until 2018.

 After the Force were excluded from the Super rugby competition, Ainsley moved to join the Melbourne Rebels in 2018 and, later that year, signed an extended deal with the club to stay in Melbourne through to 2020.

 Super Rugby statistics

+Personal life

+Ainsley is a New Zealander of Māori descent (Te Rarawa and Te Arawa descent).